Data Flow

 Before sending, the gateway checks whether the command's requestId has already been processed for this aggregate.
 The AggregateIdempotencyCheckerProvider provides per-aggregate checkers.
 If a duplicate is detected, DuplicateRequestIdException is thrown. [wow-core/src/main/kotlin/me/ahoo/wow/command/DefaultCommandGateway.kt:77]

-Wait Strategy Registration
+Wait Plan Registration

 - Propagates the wait endpoint into the command message header

-- Registers the strategy with
+- Registers a

-WaitStrategyRegistrarfor signal routing - Sets up cleanup on completion (success, error, or cancel)
+WaitHandlewithWaitCoordinatorfor signal routing - Sets up cleanup on completion (success, error, or cancel)

 [wow-core/src/main/kotlin/me/ahoo/wow/command/DefaultCommandGateway.kt:217]